 The following textbooks will be used extensively:

 Adriaan van der Weel, Changing Our Textual Minds: Towards a Digital Order of Knowledge (Manchester UP, 2011).
+It is recommended students buy this book beforehand.

-For each class selected articles should be studied; a full bibliography will be provided with materials freely accessible via the University Library.
+For each class, selected articles should be studied; a full bibliography will be provided with materials freely accessible via the University Library.

 For substantive questions, contact the lecturer listed in the right information bar.